RG Student Organizing Fellowship

 - Strong experience building relationships with poor and working-class led students and first-generation/low-income student groups

-Student Organizing Fellows will play a crucial role in generating excitement and commitment from our base of college students across the country to move resources to social justice movements and participate in campaigns for change.
+Student Organizing Fellows play a crucial role in generating excitement and commitment from our base of college students across the country to move resources to social justice movements and participate in campaigns for change.
 Prospective Fellows should be passionate about racial, economic, and social justice; creative problem-solvers; and have strong follow-through.
 As part of participation in the program, Fellows will receive training around facilitation, fundraising, organizing, and cross-class relationship building, and will be expected to support student leaders around those key areas of Resource Generation’s work.

 Location: The candidate can be based anywhere in the United States.